edgio-docs/edgio-docs/src/guides/v7/basics/deployments.md

 {{ system_origins_callout.md }}

-Upon deploying a build, view deployment information from within the {{ PORTAL }} by navigating to the desired environment, clicking on **Deployments**, and then clicking the deployment's version number.
+<a id="deployment-specific-page" />Upon deploying a build, view deployment information from within the {{ PORTAL }} by navigating to the desired environment, clicking on **Deployments**, and then clicking the deployment's version number.

 ![Deployment version number](/images/v7/basics/deployments-version-number.png?width=450)